edibotopic/edibotopic-website/content/blog/doing/2024-08-17-new-music-summer-paradise.md

 Some notable features:

-- Everything is now just free with no option to pay: I would very occasionally get small donations but it's not worth it for some of the friction introduced by the payment prompts.
+- Everything I have on BandCamp is now free with no option to pay: I would very occasionally get small donations but it's not worth it for some of the friction introduced by the payment prompts.
-- I stopped caring so much about LUFS: these ones are mixed louder than my conventional target of 14 LUFS and it's to their benefit.
+- I stopped caring so much about LUFS: these songs are mixed louder than my conventional target of 14 LUFS and it's to their benefit.
-- Upping the tempo: the first song in Stages of Summer has a bpm of >120, which is at least double what I would commonly use before and firmly in the vicinity of "dance" music.
+- Upping the tempo: the first song in Kinds of Summer has a bpm of >120, which is at least double what I would commonly use before and firmly in the vicinity of "dance" music.

-For a variety of reasons I'm thinking about moving away from sampling for a while.
-As a part of this transition I am working on a project that involves sampling some of my earlier music that did not use any samples.
-I've been wanting to do that for a while.
+Now I want to do something creative that isn't music for a while.
-Maybe it'll help get sampling out of my system.